 Is My Dog in Pain?
 Recognizing Early Signs of Joint Damage

 Finally, one of the most important things that pet owners can do is be aware of their dog's "normal."
 Again, dogs are notorious for hiding pain.
-Therefore, owners must be implicitly aware of what is typical behavior for their individual dog in order to recognize when something is wrong.
-There are five telltale signs that Fido isn't feeling their best.
+Therefore, owners must be definitely aware of what is typical behavior for their individual dog in order to recognize when something is wrong.
+There are several telltale signs that Fido isn't feeling his or her best.

 The first sign of pain, specifically joint pain, is changes in energy levels.
 You may find that your once active canine is now spending more time sleeping or laying down.
 Changes in energy levels are not only a sign of pain, but also a symptom of a slew of health issues.
 If you notice that your dog isn't quite like their usual self, it's important to figure out why.

-Inflammation can often result in physical swelling.
+Inflammation can often result in physical swelling around the joints.
 Whether due to inflammation or disease, swelling is never 'normal' and it is paramount that pet owners figure out what is causing it to develop.

 The Telltale Tail